Learn more about open research, its benefits, and what the funders are saying.

 Funders and Open Research

 At the funder mandated level, open research has focused on openly accessible research outputs such as journal articles, book chapters, and monographs.
-This is commonly referred to as open access (OA).
+This is commonly referred to as open access.
 Recently, funders have begun including open data and other potential outputs, such as code and software, in their policies.
+Find out more on our Funder Open Access Policies page.